trustshare/ios-integration-example/README.md

 ### The example app

 When the app launches, it will generate a create a payment intent by requesting a `client_secret` from the example server.
-The client secret is then used and load the webview with the url `https://checkout.trustshare.io`.
+The client secret is then used and loaded into the webview with the url `https://checkout.trustshare.io`.

 ### The WebView
 The webview loads a route at `https://checkout.trustshare.io`, with your generated client secret on the end as a query parameter.